SVP, Relationship Banking Team Leader

 “I meet all kinds of people,” she says.
 “It’s not the same thing every single day.”

-In her personal time, Vicki enjoys playing tennis and joins in United States Tennis Association tournaments.
+In her personal time, Vicki enjoys playing tennis and plays in United States Tennis Association leagues.
 She also likes to spend time outdoors whenever possible.
-She’s especially fond lately of running, hiking and spending time with family.
+She’s especially fond of running, hiking and spending time with family.

 “If you have people you care about and you want to get out with them together, hiking is the great connector,” she says.

-Vicki also serves on the Center for Leadership & Ethics advisory board for Bushnell University and is the vice president of the Professional Women’s Forum.
+In addition, Vicki is the vice president of Professional Women’s Forum.
 “We provide an opportunity for women in the workforce – those who either own a business or work in a professional capacity – to come together and support one another,” she says.
+Vicki also serves on the Center for Leadership & Ethics advisory board for Bushnell University.